audinowho/DumpAsset/README.md

 # RandomMissions
- Creating a repo for porting Halcyon's random missions code to a mod for base PMDO
+A port for Halcyon's random missions code to a mod for base Pokemon Mystery Dungeon Origins.

+This feature will eventually no longer exist as a mod, and will be merged into the base game.